DenisKealy/mcm-practicum/docs/blog/blog.md

-# Blog: Analysis of the Structure-Odour-Relationship
+# Blog: Analysis of the Structure-Odor-Relationship

 **Denis Kealy**